Board Certified Boca Raton Divorce Attorney

 Do I Have to Go to Court to Get Divorced in Florida?

 If your marriage is un-contested and both you and your soon-to-be-former spouse are in agreement with the terms of the divorce, then you may not need to go to court.
 Instead, you may opt to negotiate the terms of your divorce through mediation.
 This means you and your spouse will come to an amicable agreement regarding the terms with the help of mediators instead of in front of a judge.

 However, if issues arise regarding things like child custody, alimony, or division of assets, you’ll need to proceed with a divorce hearing.
 Each family law case is unique, and the length of your court case all depends on the details of your divorce and how many complications arise.

 How Long Will it Take to Get a Divorce in Florida?

-Once the paperwork is completed, it may take a matter of weeks to get a divorce finalized in cases where the dissolution is uncontested and both parties are in agreement on the division of assets, alimony, child support, custody agreements and any other issues in the marriage.
+Once the paperwork is completed, it may take a matter of weeks to get a divorce finalized in cases where the dissolution is uncontested and both parties are in agreement of the division of assets, alimony, child support, custody agreements, and any other issues.